micah-williamson/expresskit/route/README.md

 <a name="router"></a>
 ## Routers

-Defining a your router class as a `Router` isn't strictly necessary as this time.
+Defining a your router class as a `Router` isn't strictly necessary at this time.
 But it can help you cleanup your paths and in some cases cleanup redundancies (see Middleware).
 By defining a router you can set the `base path` for the routes defined in the router class.